-- Vanguard Total International Stock Market Index (VTIAX): By now you're catching on to the "total market" idea.
+- Vanguard Total International Stock Market Index Admiral Shares (VTIAX): By now you're catching on to the "total market" idea.
 This fund offers coverage of stocks around the entire world outside of the United States.
 So when you're ready to diversify your portfolio by adding foreign stock exposure, you can do it with VTIAX.

 Vanguard Small-Cap Stock and Sector Funds

 Once you've built your portfolio around the basics of large-cap U.S. stocks, international stocks, and bonds, you might want to add a more aggressive fund, such as a small-cap stock fund, and possibly a few sector funds for more diversity and potential for higher returns.
 Here are two Vanguard funds that could meet those needs.
 Each of them have a $3,000 minimum initial investment.

-- Vanguard Explorer (VEXPX): This fund invests in approximately 600 small-cap stocks, which are considered to be more aggressive than large-cap stocks.
+- Vanguard Explorer Investor Shares (VEXPX): This fund invests in more than 600 small-cap stocks, which are considered to be more aggressive than large-cap stocks.
 But aggressive, or high relative risk, can translate into higher returns in the long run.
 Exposure to hundreds of different stocks can reduce risk compared to more concentrated small-cap stock funds.

-- Vanguard Health Care (VGHCX): This fund invests completely in the healthcare sector, which includes pharmaceutical firms, medical supply companies, and research firms.
+- Vanguard Health Care Investor Shares (VGHCX): This fund invests completely in the healthcare sector, which includes pharmaceutical firms, medical supply companies, and research firms.
 Thanks to advances in technology and an aging population, VGHCX has been a top-performing fund for more than 25 years.
 However, keep in mind that investing in one industrial sector is generally riskier than investing in a broadly diversified stock index fund.